kmrabiulhasan/shopify-4/README.md

 # shopify-4
 Great repository names are short and memorable.
 Need inspiration?
-How about solid-telegram?
+How about solid-telegram ?